 Nursing: RN to BSN

-- The online RN to BSN Program offers registered nurses an alternative curriculum through which they can earn the baccalaureate degree.
+- The online RN to BSN Track offers registered nurses an alternative curriculum through which they can earn the baccalaureate degree.
 The program consists of 35 credit hours in the nursing major.
 In addition to the coursework required in the nursing major, students must also complete the University's Foundational Studies Program.

 - A unique feature of the track is the opportunity to earn up to 10 hours of credit through professional portfolio evaluation.
 The portfolio evaluation option provides the experienced nurse the opportunity to demonstrate successful attainment of specific objectives and earn either full or partial credit for selected nursing courses in the Baccalaureate Track for Registered Nurses (Nursing 304, 322, and 470).